Sreeram5678/ReadHub/DEPLOYMENT.md

 # Deployment Guide: Vercel + Supabase

-This guide will walk you through deploying your Book Reading Tracker to Vercel with a Supabase PostgreSQL database.
+This guide will walk you through deploying your ReadHub to Vercel with a Supabase PostgreSQL database.

 ## Prerequisites